RRIOPEL18/portfolio/_archaic-records/s&c.md

 ![](/images/og-pic.png)

 <p class="push-0">
-I enjoy integrating different aspects of design in to my projects.
-For example 'It's Never Enough' was initially a beautiful photograph that Axel wanted to use.
+'It's Never Enough' was initially just a beautiful photograph that Axel wanted to use.
 But after creating some custom brushes we decided painting over it could be more appealing.
+It is important to explore different avenues in design.
+Fine Baroque era styled paintings combined with modern art inspired this piece.
 </p>